Tenancy Contract Requirements in Bahrain

 What is this right?

-All rental agreements in Bahrain should be documented in a written contract to protect both tenant and landlord:
+All rental agreements in Bahrain should be documented in a written contract and ideally registered with RERA for maximum legal protection:

-• Written contract: While oral agreements are technically valid, a written lease is strongly recommended and required for registration with the Real Estate Regulatory Authority (RERA).
+• Written contract recommended: While oral agreements are technically valid under the Civil Code, a written lease is essential for enforceability and required for RERA registration.

-• Essential terms: The contract should state the property address, rent amount, payment schedule, duration, security deposit, and responsibilities of each party.
+• Essential terms: The contract should specify the property address, monthly rent (VAT-inclusive if applicable), payment schedule, duration, security deposit amount, and maintenance responsibilities for each party.

 • Language: Contracts are typically in Arabic.
-If you do not read Arabic, request a translated version and have it reviewed before signing.
+If you do not read Arabic, insist on a bilingual (Arabic-English) version and have it reviewed before signing.

-• Duration: Leases can be for a fixed term or open-ended.
-Fixed-term leases automatically renew unless notice is given.
+• Duration: Leases can be fixed-term (commonly 1-2 years) or open-ended.
+Fixed-term leases automatically renew on a month-to-month basis unless either party gives notice.

 When does it apply?

-• You are renting a residential or commercial property in Bahrain.
+• You are renting a residential or commercial property anywhere in Bahrain.

 • You are signing a new lease or renewing an existing one.

-• You have a verbal agreement and want to formalise it.
+• You have a verbal agreement and want to formalise it for legal protection.

-• Insist on a written contract — do not rely on verbal promises.
+• Insist on a written contract — never rely on verbal promises, especially regarding rent increases, maintenance, and deposit return terms.

 • Read every clause carefully before signing.
-If it is in Arabic, get a certified translation.
+If it is only in Arabic, pay for a certified translation — it is worth the cost.

-• Keep a signed copy of the contract in a safe place.
+• Keep a signed original copy in a safe place along with your CPR card and passport copy.

 What should you NOT do?

-• Do not sign a blank or incomplete contract — ensure all terms are filled in.
+• Do not sign a blank or incomplete contract — ensure all terms including rent amount, deposit, and notice period are filled in.

-• Do not agree to terms you do not understand — seek legal advice if needed.
+• Do not agree to terms you do not understand — seek legal advice if any clause is unclear.

-• Do not pay rent without a receipt — always get proof of payment.
+• Do not pay rent without a receipt — always get written or electronic proof of every payment.

 You came here to know your rights — help someone else know theirs.